cs4241-19a/fp/README.md

 We are also looking forward to create a nice looking webapp as a user interface for entering the information.
 In addition, we will create a simplistic marketing page to advertise the app

+For the frontend we will be using [Quasar Framework](quasar.dev), which is a Vue.js framework that enables the creation of Single Page Applications, Server Side Rendered webapps, and hybrid apps with a pre-configured and streamlined development and build process featuring tree shaking and hot module reloading, and comes with a suite of Material Design components

+Stretch Goals:
+  - Marketing website / landing page to promote our creation